Government chooses eco driving over tax revenue

 What is the ETA?

-The ETA provides motorists and cyclists with green breakdown cover and green insurance products.
+The ETA provides cycling insurance and motorist breakdown cover along with a range of other green insurance products.
 As well as encouraging responsible driving to reduce carbon, the ETA campaigns for sustainable transport.